poojaindulkar/poojaindulkar/README.md

 💬 Ask me about **Node.js, React, Threejs... or anything [here](https://github.com/poojaindulkar/poojaindulkar/issues)**

-⚡ Fun fact **In Japan, blood types signify personality traits; Naruto databooks feature characters' blood types for added depth and insight.**
+⚡ Fun fact **Naruto is a reincarnation of Ashura, who is half Otsutsuki.
+However, Naruto is not a blood member of the Otsutsuki clan.**

  </div>